edisplay/RCB_TA_notes/instructor_guide/instructor_guide.md

 "do you understand" "yeah i got this"

 meanwhile they don't even have sublime text installed.

+don't ask do you get this.
+Ask hey show me what you've done so far.

 look at their screen and then help them get to the conclusions they have to get to.